NullPointersInc/Bella-Android/README.md

 ### Features
 * Fully functional AI
-* Play songs
-* Weather details
-* Perform arithmatic operations
 * Control Home appliances
+* Stand-alone Assistant
+* Helps in day-to-day functions
+* Fetch Weather
 * Fetch News
+* Perform arithmetic operations
-* Stand-alone Assistant
+* Play Songs
-* much more...
+  and much more.

 ## Creating your Bella
 All developers are welcome to use the source code to create derivate applications.
 There are several things I require from all developers for the moment.